Pop Culture Madness!

 The rights to the original Captain Marvel have been owned by DC Comics since 1972.
 However, trademark conflicts with Marvel have resulted in DC marketing the hero under the name, "Shazam!"

-Mark Spitz, nine time olympic champion, jokingly told the Russian swim team coach in 1972 that his moustache increased his speed in the water, deflecting water away from his mouth.
+Mark Spitz, nine-time Olympic champion, jokingly told the Russian swim team coach in 1972 that his mustache increased his speed in the water, deflecting water away from his mouth.
 The next year, every Russian swimmer was sporting one.

 Due to the inclusion of a leap day and two leap seconds, 1972 is the longest year in history.